patfoz/analytics_portfolio/README.md

 **infrastructure_sankey.ipynb**
 <br>This was indulgent and really just used to learn how to structure data for Sankey diagrams.
 I came across a nice example by Microsoft that detailed their revenue in this way and thought it would be a nice representation to show how we are moving our infrastructure to be immutable and better maintained over time.

+**ibm_spacex_ml_prediction.ipynb**
+<br>This was the final part of the IBM Data Science Professional Certificate Capstone to find the best model to predict SpaceX landing outcomes.